rahilsai/microswimmer-model/README.md

 steps behind.

 ## Plots/figure methods
-Normal model with no run and tumble:
+all the scripts beginning with "base" mean that the base model with no run and tumble is used

 ### base_first_hit_plots
 Here we use NaN if wall not hit or threshold not passed and take